 Well!
 Here's the deal -

-You only need to pay the gas fee charged with the transfer charges when one buys your NFT.
+You only need to pay the gas and transfer fees when you buys your NFT.
 That is, pay the gas fee only when you close a deal!
-Once that’s done, your NFT gets written on the desired blockchain.
+Once that's done, your NFT gets written on the desired blockchain.

 However, be aware of the initial charges from OpenSea for novice users.
 And when you have listed your first ever NFT on OpenSea, you will be charged USD 200-USD 400 for initializing your account.
 It is a one-time fee, so you need not worry!